 To avoid damage to the mirror during cleaning, never spray any cleaning solution directly onto the mirror.
 Apply the solution onto a clean cloth and wipe the mirror clean.

 Power Mirrors

-Both of the outside mirrors can be adjusted by using the controls mounted on the driver's door panel.
+The power mirror controls are located on the driver's door trim panel.